One of Our Dinosaurs Is Missing: Source material

 The book on which the film was based, The Great Dinosaur Robbery, was aimed at an adult audience by its authors, Robert Forrest Webb and David Eliades, and was set in New York.
 The authors, both very experienced UK national journalists and best-selling authors, extensively researched material in New York and were greatly assisted by the American Museum of Natural History, and by the New York Police Department responsible for that area.
 The authors were disappointed that the humour of the film was aimed at a very much younger audience than that in the book, which had been published, in several languages, extremely successfully throughout Europe and also in Australia, New Zealand, and the U.S.

 Production

 Filming

 The film was shot on location in England at Elstree Studios and Pinewood Studios.
 Additional filming took place at London Zoo, the Natural History Museum, and around Windsor and Holyport Green, Maidenhead.
-While One of Our Dinosaurs Is Missing was in production, Bresslaw and Sims also appeared in Carry On Behind, another film being made concurrently at Pinewood Studios.

 Ustinov, Revill, and Bresslaw—all white actors—performed in yellowface makeup to portray Chinese characters in the film.